The Share Plate Guide to... Cradle Coast Eats

 Palate Food and Drink, Burnie

-- Get in touch with Joseph to see when the next available dinner spot is, it will be well worth the wait!
+- With a menu that rotates as much as this, we'd recommend you get in touch with Joseph to see when the next available dinner spot is - it will be well worth the wait!

 Visit at the rear of 6 Catley St, Burnie.